modaei/omai/README.md

 alarms, work orders, notes, emails, and production reports across a selected site.

 Omai is the read-only AI agent for Ometrics.
-It is not just a chat wrapper: it interprets oil-field operations questions, chooses the appropriate tool or data path, retrieves the required operational context, and produces grounded answers from the retrieved data.
-The agent is built with LangChain and an OpenAI-compatible chat model, and it can call Ometrics, Omreports, RAG, and validated SQL tools depending on the user's request.
+It interprets oil-field operations questions, chooses the appropriate tool or data path, retrieves the required operational context, and produces grounded answers from the retrieved data.
+The agent is built with LangChain, LangGraph and an OpenAI-compatible chat model, and it can call Ometrics, Omreports, RAG, and validated SQL tools depending on the user's request.

-The Laravel Ometrics application uses Omai through a local FastAPI `/chat` endpoint.
+The Ometrics application uses Omai through a local FastAPI `/chat` endpoint.
 Omai is not intended to run independently.
 It is an AI agent layer for an existing Ometrics deployment, with Ometrics and Omreports remaining the systems of record.